RajAdroja/GetSetTravel/README.md

 # GetSetTravel

-Website to help pepople use different types of transporation services on a single platform
+Website to help pepople use different types of transporation services on a single platform including train, planes.